Atlas975/Notes/Languages&Compilation/CompilerConstruction/Analysis/Symbol_table.md

 - **Lookup:** Identifiers are searched in the ST to verify declarations and check their types.
 - **Scope Transition:** as scopes end, identifiers may be removed  / altered in accessibility

-## Identifier storage

-### Direct storage

-    - Identifiers are stored directly within each entry of the symbol table.
-    - Fixed space allocation is required for each identifier, based on a pre-defined maximum length.
-    - This method offers straightforward and fast access but can lead to inefficient space usage if the maximum length is not well-matched to actual identifier lengths.
-2. **Pointer to a String Store**:

-    - Identifiers are stored in a dedicated memory area for strings, and the symbol table entries contain pointers to these strings.
-    - This approach allows for dynamic storage of variable-length identifiers, making it more space-efficient.
-    - Accessing identifiers involves an extra step of dereferencing the pointer, adding a slight overhead but optimizing memory usage.
 ## Scoping blocks
 - **Monolithic Blocks:** one block for entire program, approach is less modular and not scalable.
 - **Flat Blocks:** declarations are either local to a block or global to the program (eg Fortran)